Share your love

 sudo apt install -y qemu qemu-kvm libvirt-daemon libvirt-clients bridge-utils virt-manager

-Then, you need to check that that the virtualization daemon – libvritd-daemon – is running on Ubuntu 20.04:
+Then, you need to check that the virtualization daemon – libvritd-daemon – is running on Ubuntu 20.04:

 sudo systemctl status libvirtd